 The Aggressive Constellation manifests itself as compulsive aggressive behavior.

 The manic-aggressive is always in a confrontational and polemic mood with an irresistible urge to argue.
-Sudden aggressive outbursts, verbal eruptions (yelling, using an insulating language), or fits of anger and rage are usually triggered through setting on a conflict track.
+Sudden aggressive outbursts, verbal eruptions (yelling, using an insulting language), or fits of anger and rage are usually triggered through setting on a conflict track.
 The encounter with a track (a particular person, situation, subject) is like pushing a button and, without warning, the person snaps, loses control, lashes out, and becomes destructive or violent.
 What is the purpose of this behavior?
 For a human (or animal) that is driven into a dead-end situation from where there is no way out, the aggressive act is the last resort of defense.
 It is the last chance to defend one’s territory and to secure one’s place.

 The manic-aggressive is, therefore, able to develop extraordinary strength and toughness, both physically and mentally.
-Thus, the Aggressive Constellation also creates the rebel, the subversive, the revolutionary, and the activist who fights for his ideas to the very end (in this context, Dr. Hamer referred to the Aggressive Constellation as to the “Hero Constellation”).
+Thus, the Aggressive Constellation also creates the rebel, the subversive, the revolutionary, and the activist who fights for his ideas to the very end (in this context, Dr. Hamer referred to the Aggressive Constellation as the “Hero Constellation”).
 People in this constellation excel through their resoluteness, strong willpower, and boldness.

 The Aggressive Constellation has a significant influence on a person’s interests.
 Here we find, for example, the manic lawyer who turns his compulsion to argue into a professional career.
 People in this constellation often show a passion for combat sport or fighting sports such as boxing, wrestling, karate, or Mixed Martial Arts.
 They gravitate towards loud and heavy music (hardcore, punk, metal) with aggressive sounds and angry texts that match their emotions (in comparison, a person in a Postmortal Constellation is rather drawn to melancholic music).